bartala/PalliativEtiological/README.md

 ### **IV.
 Comparing HeteroSciGNN Model and SciBERT**
 - #### Fine-Tuning for Comparison
-  - To effectively compare the performance between the HeteroSciGNN model and SciBERT, it's essential to fine-tune both using the 10-fold cross-validation process.
+  - To effectively compare the performance between the HeteroSciGNN model and SciBERT, it's essential to fine-tune both using the same 10-fold cross-validation process.
   - Detailed instructions for fine-tuning SciBERT using 10-fold cross-validation are provided in the respective sections of 'PalliativeEtiolgical.pynb' notebook.

 ## 📌 **Miscellaneous**